 But there are 32 GHz more on the dual socket servers.

-True, however this time let’s make no compromise and make the point even more obvious!
+True, however this time let’s make no compromise and show M. Picky how it’s done!

 What if I added a host to the (single CPU) cluster to give M. Picky his 32 GHz?